- The open enrollment window for 2022 coverage ran from November 1, 2021 through January 15, 2021.

 - As of 2021, Indiana has medically underwritten Farm Bureau plans (plans are not considered insurance or regulated by the state insurance department)

 - Indiana has opted to spread the cost of CSR across all plans — a strategy they’ve used since 2018, but that very few other states use.

 - A look at how premiums have changed in Indiana’s exchange since 2014

 - Enrollment peaked in 2015, and has since dropped by almost 38% (due in large part to the expansion of Medicaid eligibility in 2015).

-- Celtic/Ambetter and CareSource both offer coverage statewide, and Anthem has rejoined the exchange, and US Health and Life is joining for 2022 (plus a look at insurer participation in previous years)
+- Celtic/Ambetter and CareSource both offer coverage statewide, Anthem has rejoined the exchange, and US Health and Life is joining for 2022 (plus a look at insurer participation in previous years)

 Indiana exchange overview

 Indiana relies on the federally facilitated exchange/marketplace, so residents enroll through HealthCare.gov.
 Three insurers offer plans in the exchange as of 2021, including Celtic/Ambetter and CareSource, as well as Anthem, which rejoined the exchange for 2021 after previously exiting at the end of 2017.
 For 2022, US Health and Life is joining the exchange, bringing the total number of participating insurers to four.

 Indiana is one of the states where enrollment declined from 2020 to 2021 (as opposed to a nationwide increase), with about 3.7% fewer enrollees in 2021.
 And the 2021 enrollment was down nearly 38% from the exchange’s peak enrollment in 2015, when more than 218,000 people enrolled.
 But that decline has to be considered in conjunction with the fact that Medicaid expansion in Indiana didn’t take effect until 2015 (February 2015 was the earliest available effective date).